 Why does this matter?

 Black men are 7 times more likely to experience violence at the hands of police and self-appointed vigilantes than white men.
 In 2010, the median net worth for a white family was $134,000, but the median net worth for a Latino family was $14,000, and for a Black family it was $11,000.
 For the last 60 years, the unemployment rate for Black Americans is about twice as high as for white Americans.
-From 1934 through 1968, it was legal to discriminate against Black and Latino Americans who sought out home loans (a practice known as redlining).
+From 1934 through 1968, it was legal to discriminate against Black and Latinx Americans who sought out home loans (a practice known as redlining).
 Currently, if you apply for a job with a white sounding name, you’re 50% more likely to get a callback for an interview than if you apply with a Black sounding name.

 As white people, we hold racial privilege.
-One of the most powerful things we can do is to use that privilege to benefit those who do not hold it.
+One of the most powerful things we can do is to understand use that privilege to benefit those who do not hold it.

 Who is this coaching opportunity a good fit for?